Overview

 allocations will consider current economic and market

 trends.
-The goal is to improve account performance over
+The goal is to improve account performance

-internal fees that harm account performance.
-Client
+manage internal fees that harm account performance.

-changes will be made as deemed necessary.
+and allocation changes will be made as deemed

 Review of Accounts

-In order to provide maximum value to our clients, we have
+In order to provide maximum value to our clients, we

-Advisor works with APCM investment personnel to implement
+needed.
+The Advisor works with APCM investment

-Methods of Analysis, Investment Strategies and Risk of Loss.
+Investment Strategies and Risk of Loss.
+Once

-Once implemented, the Alaska Wealth Advisors Advisor
+implemented, the Alaska Wealth Advisors Advisor

 reviews the holdings and allocations of accounts on a